grafana/beyla/docs/sources/distributed-traces.md

 If that file exists and the mode is anything other than `[none]`, Beyla will not be able to perform context propagation and distributed tracing will be disabled.

-### Configuring distributed tracing for Docker environments (including Kubernetes)
+### Configuring distributed tracing for containerized environments (including Kubernetes)

-Because of the Kernel lockdown mode restrictions, Docker and Kubernetes configuration files must mount the `/sys/kernel/security/` volume for the **Beyla docker container** from the host system.
+Because of the Kernel lockdown mode restrictions, Docker and Kubernetes configuration files should mount the `/sys/kernel/security/` volume for the **Beyla docker container** from the host system.
 This way Beyla can correctly determine the Linux Kernel lockdown mode.
-Here's an example docker compose configuration, which ensures Beyla has sufficient information to determine the lockdown mode:
+Here's an example Docker compose configuration, which ensures Beyla has sufficient information to determine the lockdown mode:

 ```yaml
 version: '3.8'